Volvo believes the launch of the V40 is the company’s most significant event of the past 20 years. So it had better be good then.

 Other touches I like include:

 Volvo hopes that emissions will play a big role in the V40’s success and it’s the D2 that will be the key to its success.
 On the right tyres, the V40 D2 will emit just 94 g/km of CO2, therefore ensuring you’ll pay no road whatsoever.
-It also offers the best Benefit in Kind (BIK) figures in the sector, with just £43 or £85 for 20% and 40% tax payers respectively.
+It also offers the best Benefit in Kind (BIK) figures in the sector, with just £43 or £85 for 20 per cent and 40 per cent tax payers respectively.
 Oh, and have I mentioned the claimed combined fuel economy figure of 78.5mpg?
 Make no mistake, the Volvo V40 D2 will be an extremely cheap car to live with.

 Face it, Volvo’s strongest card is the safety angle and in a game of Top Trumps with Audi and BMW, Volvo has the competition well and truly trumped.
 Whether the safety message is enough to win buyers over remains to be seen, but the V40’s list of safety features is compelling.
 I’ll summarise.